Their Modern Development and Growth

 THE YEAR 1914

 A crucial time was drawing close.
 In 1876 the Bible student Charles Taze Russell contributed the article “Gentile Times: When Do They End?” to the Bible Examiner, published in Brooklyn, New York, which said on page 27 of its October issue, “The seven times will end in A.D.
 1914.”
-The Gentile Times is the period referred to in another Bible translation as “the appointed times of the nations.”
+The Gentile Times is the period Jesus referred to as “the appointed times of the nations.”
 (Luke 21:24) Not all that was expected to happen in 1914 did happen, but it did mark the end of the Gentile Times and was a year of special significance.
 Many historians and commentators agree that 1914 was a turning point in human history.
-The following quotations illustrate this:
+The following quotes show this:

 “The last completely ‘normal’ year in history was 1913, the year before World War I began.”—Editorial in the Times-Herald, Washington, D.C., March 13, 1949.